dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/column-level-lineage.md

 ---
-title: "Column-level lineage (beta)"
+title: "Column-level lineage"
 description: "Use dbt Explorer's column-level lineage to gain insights about your data at a granular level."
 ---

+# Column-level lineage <Lifecycle status='beta' />

 dbt Explorer now offers column-level lineage (CLL) for the resources in your dbt project.
 Analytics engineers can quickly and easily gain insight into the provenance of their data products at a more granular level.
 For each column in a resource (model, source, or snapshot) in a dbt project, Explorer provides end-to-end lineage for the data in that column given how it's used.

 CLL is available to dbt Cloud Enterprise accounts that can use Explorer.
 It’s also available through the [Discovery API](/docs/dbt-cloud-apis/discovery-api).

-:::tip Beta
+:::tip Check out our beta
-Column-level lineage is now available in beta.
-Check it out!
+Explorer's CLL is currently available as a [beta](/docs/dbt-versions/product-lifecycles#dbt-cloud) for Enterprise plans.
+Please check it out!
 We'd love to [know what you think](https://docs.google.com/forms/d/e/1FAIpQLSdpCbVkGY9QwfExFonpWE4DTOKi3fQxBGLD0wwKYpkMjgcE7g/viewform)!
 :::

 ## Access the column-level lineage